 You can combine campaigns to reach more customers.
 For example, you can use a “click here” campaign that asks existing customers to send a tweet to their network about a unique experience they have had with one of your products.
-New customers are given a discount code if they select which customer experience influenced them to try your product(s).
+Then you give a discount code to new customers if they select which customer experience influenced them to try your product(s).

 Ask your customers to go out on a limb for you.
 Offer a discount if they’ll turn in their old running shoes to buy your brand.
 Have them post photos of creative ways to recycle their old shoes, such as turning them into a planter.
 If done in the spirit of having fun, people will get engaged with you and your products.